JorreJ/holbertonschool-shell/permissions/README.md

 5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody adds permission to the owner, the group owner and the other users, to the file hello 8-James_Bond sets permissions to the file hello as no permission to owner and owner group and all permissions to other users
+7-everybody adds permission to the owner, the group owner and the other users, to the file hello 8-James_Bond sets permissions to the file hello as no permission to owner and group owner and all permissions to other users 9-John_Doe sets permissions as all permissions for owner, read and execute permissions for group owner and write and execute for other users